Chris Sawyer's Locomotion

 - 100 % negative mentions

 The stability of the game is heavily criticized, with users reporting numerous bugs that render ships and vehicles ineffective, such as circling endlessly or getting stuck in various scenarios.
-Despite some improvements, new glitches have emerged, leading to a frustrating experience reminiscent of earlier issues.
-Overall, the game's stability remains a significant concern for players.
+Despite some improvements over previous versions, new glitches have emerged, including trains misrouting and vehicles jamming, leading to a frustrating experience.
+Overall, the game's stability issues significantly detract from its playability.

 “Ships are bugged and useless; they eventually find a buggy spot and start circling around themselves forever.”